 Supporting this idea, Coan notes that corporate supermarkets largely mediate the potential food environment for many people simply by limiting the range of foods available on their shelves, and corporate advertising further distorts the choices and preferences which people have in buying foods – that is, selecting the inputs to their actual food environment, located typically in their kitchens and refrigerators.

 While conducting research on personal health management for Food Environment, I developed a shortlist of key topics, namely diet, exercise, toxins and stress.

 I soon discovered that I was not the first to make this list.

 My personal research led me to the story of Dr. David Servan-Schreiber, French physician and neuroscientist, who developed the "Four Pillars" to examine the rising issue of cancer and other chronic diseases through the lens of prevention, rather than treatment.

 - Avoid toxins

 Research by T. Colin Campbell

 "You need to know the truth about food and why eating the right way can save your life."

 T. Colin Campbell, PhD., Professor Emeritus of Nutritional Biochemistry at Cornell University.

-According to Campbell, understanding and implementing a whole food, plant-based diet is scientifically proven improve health, wellness, and to mitigate many of the chronic illnesses of our time, such as heart disease, diabetes and cancer.
+According to Campbell, understanding and implementing a whole food, plant-based diet is scientifically proven to improve health, wellness, and to mitigate many of the chronic illnesses of our time, such as heart disease, diabetes and cancer.